DarkStarStrix/Books/Writerside/topics/starter-topic.md

 # Integration Testing in FastAPI Applications

-The logic of the integration tests with the code logic, let's break down the key parts of the integration tests in `Tests/API_Tests.py` and how they interact with the application logic in `main.py` and `auth.py`.
+let's break down the key parts of the integration tests in `Tests/API_Tests.py` and how they interact with the application logic in `main.py` and `auth.py`.

 ### How to write integration tests for FastAPI applications and backend services
 Integration tests for FastAPI applications and backend services can be written using the `TestClient` class provided by FastAPI.
 The `TestClient` class allows you to simulate HTTP requests to your application and verify the responses.